anukarnam/Business-Process-Automation/README.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fbusiness-process-automation%2Fmain%2Ftemplates%2Foneclickoairedis.json)

 ## Document Ingestion Architecture
-Once you've created a high-level Resource Group, you'll fork this repository and importing helper libraries, taking advantage of Github Actions to deploy the set of Azure Cognitive Services and manage all of the new Azure module credentials, in the background, within your newly created pipeline.
-After pipeline deployment, a static webapp will be created with your newly customizable POC UI for building and triggering pipelines.
+Once a high-level Resource Group has been created, a fork of this repository will be created, importing helper libraries, leveraging Github Actions to deploy the set of Azure Cognitive Services, as well as all of the new Azure module credentials, in the background, through the newly created pipeline.
+A static webapp will then be created after deployment of the pipeline, containing the newly customizable POC UI to create and trigger pipelines.

 ![](images/high-level-architecture-may-2023.png)
 *Document Ingestion High-level Technical Architecture*